 Complexity Lenses – An Overview

-In the 25+ years of building, designing, and guiding digital and social I’ve brought lessons learned and foundations from grad school in public policy with solid depth of understanding and framing from social science and understandings at scales.
+In the 25+ years of building, designing, and guiding digital and social, I’ve brought lessons learned and foundations from grad school in public policy with a solid depth of understanding and framing from social science and understandings at scales.
 I started collecting the lenses around 2008 from my prior work and initially called them Social Lenses, even though many went beyond just the natural complexity of human social interactions and their environments.

 Seeing Clearly Through the Fog of Complexity